Marine navigation

 Table of geography, hydrography and navigation, from the Cyclopaedia of 1728.

-Marine navigation is the art and science of steering a ship from a starting point (sailing) to a destination, efficiently and responsibly.
+Marine navigation or nautical science is the art and science of steering a ship from a starting point (sailing) to a destination, efficiently and responsibly.
 It is an art because of the skill that the navigator must have to avoid the dangers of navigation, and it is a science because it is based on physical, mathematical, oceanographic, cartographic, astronomical, and other knowledge.

 Marine navigation can be surface or submarine.

 Etymology

 Navigation (from the Latin word navigatio) is the act of sailing or voyaging.
 Nautical (from Latin nautĭca, and this from Greek ναυτική [τέχνη] nautikḗ [téjne] "[art of] sailing" and from ναύτης nautes "sailor") is that pertaining to navigation and the science and art of sailing.
 Naval (from the Latin adjective navalis) is that relating to ships and navigation, or particularly to the navy.

 In Ancient Rome, the navicularii conducted long-distance trade by sea.